wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 ### Racing Read and Write Phase

-Race condition between read and write phases is the most common form of races in OCC.
+Conflicting read and write phases is the most common form of races in OCC.
+If the write phase starts after the reading transaction began, and writes into data items that are also in the reading transaction's read set, then non-serializable schedules can occur in the form of RAW and WAR dependency cycles, as shown below.

+### Racing Writes

+### Reading the Partial Commit

+###